andorsk/awesome-proof-of-personhood/readme.md

 - [Humanity Protocol](https://www.humanity.org/) : Humanity Protocol is a highly scalable and decentralized EVM based solution that enables any online actor to be cryptographically proven as a re al human through its Proof-of-Humanity mechanisms based on biometric data.
-- [Realeyes](https://www.realeyesit.com/): General purpose face detection/
+- [Realeyes](https://www.realeyesit.com/): General hardware proof of person, livelieness detection, sentiment detection.
 - [Worldcoin](https://worldcoin.org/): Worldcoin’s World ID is a decentralized digital identity verified through biometric iris scans.
 This project aims to enable equitable access to digital economies and prevent fraud and Sybil